cardillan/mindcode/SYNTAX-2-EXPRESSIONS.markdown

 # Expressions

-Most expressions utilize some of the operators.
+Most expressions utilize some operators described below.
 Other important types of expressions are
 * `if` expressions,
 * `case` expressions,
 * function calls.